thecoder-001/MineColab/README.md

 ## 👍 Tips
 - Use [RaiDrive](https://www.raidrive.com/) to manage your server's files
 - If something does not work, try using a VPN like [windscribe](https://windscribe.com) before opening an issue.
+- Switch between the two different tunnle providers and see which works best for you.

 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://github.com/thecoder-001)